songamugenzi/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook lets you add nested routes to an application which allows you to change  a single parameter in the URL without changing the whole URL.

 2. How would you explain form validation to someone who has never programmed before?

+Form validation is the process by which we give users informed feedback when they’ve filled out a form incorrectly or with the wrong data.

 3. In 1-2 sentences, define end to end testing.

+End to End testing answers the question “can user accomplish this action?”.
+These tests focus on UI and mimic how a user might interact with an app, simulating real events like button clicks, scrolls, form submits and pointing out all the non-intuitive parts, or bugs that a user would encounter while using your website.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.